hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

          BRANDINGLOGO: "![HPEDEVlogo](Pictures/hpe-dev-logo.png)"
          BRANDINGURL: "https://wod.io"
          #
-         # Survey management - Use if you want to ask for feedbacks on your Workshops - Look at existing conclusion notebooks
+         # Survey management - Use if you want to ask for feedback on your workshops - Look at existing conclusion notebooks
          SURVEYURL: TBD
          SURVEYCHALURL: TBD
          #
-         # JPHUB  is the directory used to install the JupyterHub stack (a python venv)
+         # JPHUB  is the directory used to install the JupyterHub stack (a Python venv)
          #
          JPHUB: /opt/jupyterhub
          #
          #
-         # These variables are defined in ansible playbooks, do not change without knowing what you do
+         # These variables are defined in Ansible playbooks.
+Do not change without knowing what you are doing.
          #
          STUDDIR: "{{ ansible_env.STUDDIR }}"
          WODBEDIR: "{{ ansible_env.WODBEDIR }}"